Medically reviewed by Drugs.com. Last updated on Jun 28, 2023.

 It is not known whether Kynamro will lower your risk of heart disease.

 Kynamro can cause your liver enzymes to get too high.
 Your blood will need to be tested often.
-Your treatments may be delayed based on the results of these tests.
+Your treatments may be stopped based on the results of these tests.

 Before using Kynamro